 When you first launch and money is likely tight, you may not care where your leads come from, not to mention your sales.
 You’re just happy to see money coming in the door.
 Don’t make this mistake.
 Start tracking your leads from the get go.

 Later, you will appreciate having the ability to track leads back to their sources.
 By doing this, you will be able to identify the ads, landing pages, sales people etc. that are bringing in the mot business.
 Don’t be surprised if you find that the majority of your leads come from just a few sources.
+You should also consider investing in lead enrichment and automation to keep everything organized after the ball gets rolling.

 Plan For Diversification